rishabh-bector/wgsl-rs/README.md

 };
 ```

+---

+### Opinionated Syntax

+RSL features a more complete Rust-like syntax than WGSL.
+Some may prefer the traditional GLSL experience, and others WGSL.
+I argue that RSL is preferrable to both, because:
+- It has features that they do not, such as enums and pub/use.
+- Strict adherance to Rust syntax is preferrable to a mix of Rust and GLSL.

 <!--
 ## Intro to GPUs
 The next few sections form a short introduction to modern gpu programming standards/architecture/hardware.
 It is targeted towards graphics programmers who are new to `wgpu` but have used other graphics APIs before.
 However, it is also written to be comprehendible by the average non-graphics programmer, so feel free to skip ahead if this is below you.
 The wgpu-specific section starts [here](#what-is-wgpu).

 #### What is GPU programming?
 GPU/graphics programming is a unique & far-reaching area of software.
 The term began as a general reference to all the processes involved in getting computers to display pixels on a screen.
-Nowadays, as the performant architecture of GPUs has become desirable in other fields, the term "gpu programming" can be more abstractly redefined as everything involved with writing programs which take advantage of both central and graphics processors.
+Nowadays, as the performant architecture of GPUs has become desirable in other fields, the term "gpu programming" refers to everything involved with writing programs which take advantage of both the central and graphics processors.

 #### Why do we need GPUs?
 Most modern CPUs contain 4-8 cores.
 Cores are like workers capable of executing tasks.
 More cores allows for more tasks to be executed simultaneously.
 By design, the number of cores in a GPU far eclipses that of your average CPU.
-This makes it ideal for situations in which a larger task can be subdivided into many smaller tasks which _do not depend on each other_, and can thus be run in parallel.
+This makes it ideal for situations in which a larger task can be subdivided into many smaller tasks which do not depend on each other and can thus be run in parallel.

 #### Why do we still need CPUs if GPUs have more cores?
 Two general reasons:
-- Most tasks cannot be broken up into hundreds of independent subtasks, because the subtasks end up forming a complex, nonuniform temporal dependency graph.
+- Most tasks cannot be broken up into hundreds of independent subtasks, because the subtasks end up forming a complex graph of dependencies.
-- CPU cores and GPU cores are not the same; CPUs are optimized to do many things well, while GPUs are designed as a hardware acceleration for a specific _type_ of problem.
+- CPU cores and GPU cores are not the same; CPUs are optimized to do many things well, while GPUs are designed as a hardware acceleration for a specific type of problem.

 #### What is a graphics API?
-Graphics APIs facilitate running operations on the GPU from the CPU.
-Unless you are a hardware engineer at Nvidia, graphics APIs are the lowest-level interfaces to the gpu that you can use.
-Major features they provide include:
+Graphics APIs help developers run operations on the GPU from the CPU.
+Unless you're a hardware engineer at Nvidia, a graphics API is likely the lowest-level interface to the gpu that you have access to.
+Major features include:

 - Generation of gpu-executable machine code, usually via some shading language like GLSL, HLSL, or WGSL.
 - Control over gpu memory allocation, mutation, and liberation from the cpu, usually by requiring the user to maintain two descriptions of their data (one for cpu and one for gpu).
-- Control over the gpu pipeline structure (via defining the synchronous series of asynchronous shaders, buffer visibilities/formats, data flow, etc).
+- Control over the gpu pipeline structure (via defining processing stages, memory scope and format, and other configuration).

-Together, these solutions allow graphics APIs to act as the main interface for programmers interested in writing parallel tasks (also known as _shaders_) which run on the GPU.
-The following is a description of the major ones in use today.
+Together, these features allow a graphics API to act as the main interface for programmers interested in writing parallel tasks (also known as _shaders_) which run on the GPU.
+The following is a description of the major/standard APIs in use today.

 | Name | Description |
 | --- | --- |